jendave/fifth-edition-srd/README.md

-# D&D Fifth Edition System Reference Document
+# Fifth Edition System Reference Document

-The goal of this project is to have a markdown conversion of the [Dungeons & Dragons Fifth Edition Systems References document](http://dnd.wizards.com/articles/features/systems-reference-document-srd).
+The goal of this project is to have a markdown conversion of the [Dungeons & Dragons Fifth Edition Systems Reference document](http://dnd.wizards.com/articles/features/systems-reference-document-srd).

 ## List of things to do.
 - [x] Races